Levomepromazine, Methotrimeprazine (Nozinan) - Uses, Dose, Side effects

 • Modified cardiac conduction

-• Therapeutic doses of phenothiazines have been shown to cause life-threatening arrhythmias.
+• Therapeutic doses of phenothiazines, the class of medication that includes methotrimeprazine, have been known to cause life-threatening irregular heart rhythms (arrhythmias).

 • Anticholinergic effects